Sentinel7/java-algorithms/README.md

 # Algorithms

-This repository contains a large set of algorithms which I have written in Java.
-I've created this repository to learn about algorithms and improve solving different common computer science problems.
+This repository contains a collection of classic algorithms that I have written in Java.

 ### Sorting:
 * BubbleSort.java
 * MergeSort.java
 * QuickSort.java